ashtonw7/writing-with-no-purpose/posts/monkey-experiments.md

 *PROPOSAL:* Bring Back Crazy Experiments on Monkeys

-*DETAILS:* Science is getting quite boring these days, so we need to go back to doing crazy things to monkeys, the time when science was fun.
-I, Dr, Scienceman, have several experiments in mind that I am seeking funding for.
+*DETAILS:* Science is getting quite boring these days, so we need to go back to doing crazy things to monkeys.
+I, Dr. Scienceman, have several experiments in mind that I am seeking funding for.

 —